 Content creation has become an essential part of a successful marketing strategy.
 However, while almost 70% of all companies engage in content marketing, few can create contagious content that internet users feel inclined to share.

 Over the years, content marketing has moved beyond blog posts and email marketing.
 It now encompasses so much more and is also more competitive than ever before.
-Content is being produced in bulk, making it more challenging for businesses to stand out.
+It is being produced in bulk, making it more challenging for businesses to stand out.

 Thankfully, there are many ways to create compelling content that is more likely to spread across social media, and this blog post will give practical tips on how to accomplish that.
 But first, let’s discuss all that goes on behind the scenes of sharing content on social media.